9 Surprising Foods That You Can Freeze Frozen

 Grapes are one of the most delicate and easily damaged fruits when they get to a certain level of ripeness.

-Luckily, they can be kept in the freezer to be enjoyed in juices, desserts, and even cocktails.
+Luckily, you can keep them in the freezer to enjoy them in juices, desserts and even cocktails.

 You may have heard that you shouldn’t keep tomatoes in the refrigerator so they don’t lose their nutritional qualities.

 However, when they’re too ripe and about to go bad, you can keep them in the freezer to later make into tomato sauce or stews.

 In spite of the fact that experts don’t recommend freezing foods that are high in fat, cream and water, many varieties of cheese can last longer by freezing them.